Costa Rican Model Karina Ramos Flaunts Incredible Abs And Beautiful Looks In New Snapshot

 Costa Rican model Karina Ramos — who first shot to fame after representing her country at the Miss Universe pageant in 2014 — is also well-known among her Instagram fans and followers for her sultry pictures.
-And to her fans’ delight, she posts new snaps every week.
+And to the delight of her fans, she posts new snaps every week.

 The current week has been no exception, as the model treated her fans to multiple skin-baring snapshots to send temperatures soaring.
-Her latest share didn’t fail to impress either, where the model could be seen rocking a mustard-colored bikini top that she paired with a printed green sarong.
+Her latest share didn’t fail to impress either, as the model could be seen rocking a mustard-colored bikini top that she paired with a printed green sarong.
 The risque ensemble allowed the model to show off a glimpse of her cleavage while it also enabled her to flaunt her abs and taut stomach.

-The stunner wore her highlighted tresses down, opted for minimal makeup to be in line with the day-time photoshoot and ditched accessories to keep it simple yet classy.
+The stunner wore her highlighted tresses down, opted for minimal makeup to be in line with the day-time photo shoot, and ditched accessories to keep it simple, yet classy.

 The model posed for the picture while sitting next to a swimming pool with her head slightly tilted toward the left side and her eyes closed.
-She held a glass of rum in her hands as the post was sponsored by premium rum brand, Flor de Caña.
+She held a glass of rum in her hands as the post was sponsored by the premium rum brand, Flor de Caña.

 In the caption of the picture, the model informed her fans that the stylish bikini was from the Colombian brand, Maaji Swimwear.

-Within less than an hour of posting, the picture has garnered more than 6,000 likes and several comments where fans and followers drooled over the model’s hot figure and sense of style and showered her with compliments.
+Within less than an hour of posting, the picture has garnered more than 6,000 likes and several comments, as fans and followers drooled over the model’s hot figure and sense of style and showered her with compliments.

 “You look amazing!
 Always!” one of her fans commented on the snap.